EIHW/ComParE2022/docs/README.md

 Our data has been laboriously curated through 6+ years of data collection, which we have split into `train`, `dev`, and `test`.
 All of our `test` data is recorded in people's homes from various mosquito intervention solutions (e.g. HumBug bednets as detailed in [HumBugDB](https://arxiv.org/pdf/2110.07607.pdf)), which are used as a form of aid that can additionally provide us the opportunity to monitor and detect lethal mosquitoes from the sounds of their wingbeat.
 As the nature of the data is sensitive, this challenge _does not provide_ the `test` data directly, however, submissions are designed to evaluate over the test data.
 This allows preservation of data privacy, and removes the possibility of consciously or subconsciously tuning model design with knowledge of test data.

 ## Submission instructions
-1. Sign End-user License Agreement (EULA) [here]
+1. Sign End-user License Agreement (EULA) [TBA]
-2. Develop code according to instructions of [the submission template README](../README.md).
+2. Develop code according to instructions of [the submission template README](./docs/submission-instructions.md).
 3. Run `make_submission.sh`
 4. Upload resulting `submission.zip` to https://humbug.aml.mindfoundry.ai/.
     1. Use the password as supplied to the e-mail supplied in the EULA
     2. A total of five submissions are allowed per participant
     3. If your code has run into issues, we will notify you.
 Invalid submissions will not count towards the limit of 5.
-5. Submit a paper with your methods, citing the papers as per the EULA, and the scores achieved on `dev` data with the local version of your code, to [...]
+5. Submit a paper with your methods, citing the papers as per the EULA, and the scores achieved on `dev` data with the local version of your code, to [TBA]
 6. The scores on `test` will be revealed at the end of the challenge

 ## Support